Placing notes in the Western Wall: Notable persons who have placed notes in the Wall

-The tradition of leaving notes for God in the Western Wall has also been adopted by Christian pilgrims and people of other faiths.
+The tradition of leaving notes for God in the Western Wall has been adopted by Christian pilgrims and people of other faiths.
 Foreign dignitaries who have publicly placed a message in the Western Wall include Pope John Paul II (in 2000), Pope Benedict XVI (in 2008) and Pope Benedict XVI, again in 2009, who released its contents to the media.

 U.S. Senator Hillary Clinton deposited a note in 2005.
 In July 2008, U.S. presidential candidate Barack Obama placed a written prayer in the Wall.
 After Obama and his entourage departed, his note—written on hotel stationery—was removed from the Wall by a seminary student who sold it to the Maariv newspaper.
 The newspaper published the note, prompting criticism from other news sources and from the Rabbi of the Western Wall for violating the privacy that is inherent in notes placed in the Wall.

 In July 2012, U.S. presidential candidate Mitt Romney placed a written prayer in the Wall.
 His note was later moved to a different location in the Wall for privacy reasons and to avoid a repeat of the incident with Obama's note in 2008.

 On May 22, 2017, Donald Trump became the first sitting U.S. President to visit the Wall; he also inserted a note.
 Trump's Vice President, Mike Pence, visited the Wall and deposited a prayer note on January 23, 2018, at the conclusion of his four-day visit to Israel.